mjlab.managers

 mode: EventMode#

-"startup" (once at init), "reset" (every episode), or "interval" (periodically during simulation).
+"startup" (once at init), "reset" (every episode), "interval" (periodically during simulation), or "step" (every environment step).

 Type: